scristofari/image-server/part1/PART1.md

  ## Code - Basic Router / Run server.

- In this part, we use the build-in router in go.
+ In this part, we use build-in router in go.

  ```go
 r := http.NewServeMux()